HZerrouki/MSTS-AN/supplementary_materials.md

 ## Overview

-This document provides detailed documentation of the MSTS-AN source code repository to accompany the paper *"MSTS-AN: A Hybrid GCN-Transformer Approach for Early Alzheimer's Detection from EEG Signals"* submitted to AECE Journal.
+This document provides detailed documentation of the MSTS-AN source code repository to accompany the paper *"MSTS-AN: A Hybrid GCN-Transformer Approach for Early Alzheimer's Detection from EEG Signals"*.

 **Repository URL**: https://github.com/HZerrouki/MSTS-AN
-**Paper ID**: 2752

 ---